samsha1/scraping/README.md

 Output expected:
 Script to navigate through the site and write the data to a CSV file.
 CSV file with the above details.

-Before Running the script, configure your env.php with BASE_URL AND START_URL.

-Run the script with 'php scrape_job.php' command in your terminal.